Code-Fellows-Material/reading-notes/class-07.md

 Did you get your API key?
 Yes

 The Movie DB API Docs
-Did you get your API key?Yes
+Did you get your API key?
+Yes